Conjecturing-Based Discovery of Patterns in Data

 The {\bf procedure} \textsc{generateTree} (Algorithm \ref{conjecturinginv}, line \ref{generatetree}) creates a new tree with a single node, then calls {\bf procedure} \textsc{generateTreeRec} to add new nodes until there are $u$ unary nodes and $b$ binary nodes.
 The {\bf procedure} \textsc{generateTreeRec} (Algorithm \ref{conjecturinginv}, line \ref{generatetreerec}) either calls \textsc{generateLabeledTree} to apply labels by assigning invariants to leaf nodes and operators to branching nodes to generate an expression (Algorithm \ref{conjecturinginv}, line \ref{callgenlabeledtree}), or adds nodes to grow the tree (lines \ref{grow1}-\ref{grow2}).

 The {\bf procedure} \textsc{generateLabeledTree} (Algorithm \ref{conjecturinginv}, line \ref{generatelabeledtree}) takes as input a tree with $u$ unary nodes and $b$ binary nodes.
-Line \ref{suffixorder} orders the children nodes in the order left to right appear before their parent.
+Line \ref{suffixorder} {orders the nodes so that child nodes appear before their parent}.
 Then line \ref{labeltree} creates a set of labeled trees.
 The leaf nodes are labeled with invariants and the branching nodes are labeled with operators.
 Invariants with more than $skips$ missing values among examples are not used for labeling.
 For the commutative binary operators, the left child is larger than the right if the left has more nodes.
 If the number of nodes is equal, we use the lexicographically largest string of labels.
 Since the suffix order guarantees that all subtrees are fully labeled before their parent is labeled, this is an unambiguous definition.
 Examples of labeled expression trees are given in Figure \ref{expressiontree}.

 Lines \ref{dalmatian} and \ref{dalmatian2} are the Dalmatian heuristic.
 A conjectured upper bound $c$ is only retained in the database of conjectures $\mathcal{C}$ if the bound passes the following two tests: \begin{enumerate} \item (\textit{Truth test}).
 The candidate conjecture $\alpha^*(i) \leq c(i)$ is true for all examples $i \in E$, and \item (\textit{Non-dominance test.}) There is an example $i$ where $c(i) < \min\{c'(i): c' \in \mathcal{C} \setminus \{c\}\}$.
 That is, the candidate conjecture would give a better bound for $\alpha^*(i)$ than any previously conjectured (upper) bound. \end{enumerate} Line \ref{dalmatian2} ensures that the number of conjectures is no larger than the number of examples; i.e., $|\mathcal{C}| \leq |E|$.